openMF/community-app/Getting-Started.md

 Codebaseco
 We are using AngularJS and requirejs in our application so that we have proper code organization.
 Some of the advantages of going this direction include;way are we don’t have to worry about including script tags in the right order when building Angular app and.
 Also, here we can manually bootstrap our AangularJS application.
 Some Important Files app/index.html
 	This is the first file you will start with usually.
 Here we have the code for the login page and sidenav.
 So, any changes you want to do in these components it can be directly done here.
-Also, you will see a script tag below in body of requirejs
+Also, you will see a script tag below in body of require js.

 <script type='text/javascript' data-main="scripts/loader.js" src='bower_components/requirejs/require.js'></script>